promptandpause/promptandpause/README.md

 </div>

-## 🌟 About Prompt & Pause
+## About Prompt & Pause

-**Prompt & Pause** is a UK-based mental wellness platform that helps you build a sustainable reflection practice through personalized daily prompts.
+**Prompt & Pause** is a UK/US-based mental wellness platform that helps you build a sustainable reflection practice through personalized daily prompts.
 We combine AI-powered personalization with evidence-based reflection techniques to support your journey toward better mental health, self-awareness, and personal growth.

 Unlike generic journaling apps, Prompt & Pause delivers **deeply personalized prompts** tailored to your unique goals, emotional state, and life circumstances—helping you explore what truly matters to you.

 ### Why Choose Prompt & Pause?

-✨ **AI-Powered Personalization** - Receive prompts that adapt to your focus areas, recent moods, and personal journey
+**AI-Powered Personalization** - Receive prompts that adapt to your focus areas, recent moods, and personal journey
 📧 **Flexible Delivery** - Get prompts via email, Slack, or directly in your dashboard
 📊 **Insightful Analytics** - Track your progress with mood trends, streak tracking, and reflection patterns
 🎯 **Custom Focus Areas** - Premium users can create unlimited custom focus areas for targeted growth